garrandall/popular-music-data/tracks/party-lights-natalie-cole.md

 I see the party lights
 They're shining in the night
-Ooh, make me feel all right
+Oh, make me feel all right
 Oh, really feel right, yeah

 I see the party lights